City of Lubbock Junior Ambassador Goodwill Program

 Students prepare a talent presentation to perform for elected officials, staff, host families, and other program participants in Musashino City.
 The performance will reflect the culture and traditions of West Texas and emphasize individual talents.
 All Junior Ambassadors are required to participate in the talent presentation.
 Additional practices may be scheduled to improve the performance.

 Students selected to serve as Lubbock's Junior Ambassadors are expected to display exemplary leadership skills at all times, not only during the delegation's time in Japan, but also in the months leading up to the trip.
 Students should consistently behave in a manner that reflects their role as a representative of the City of Lubbock.
 Students will show respect for all Lubbock instructors and chaperones and demonstrate a high level of respect and courtesy towards our hosts in Musashino City.

 Travel & Expenses

-All travel will be arranged by the Jr. Ambassador Program Coordinator according to the City Travel Policies & Procedures.
-Detailed itineraries, including host family contact information, will be provided to parents and students prior to departure.
+All travel is arranged by the Junior Ambassador Program Coordinator according to the City Travel Policies & Procedures.
+Detailed itineraries, including host family contact information, is provided to parents and students prior to departure.
 While traveling abroad, students may be dismissed from the program at the discretion of any adult sponsor.
 Should a student be dismissed from the program while traveling, the parent or legal guardian of the child is solely responsible for costs incurred by the City in returning the child home.

 Students are responsible for the following expenses:

-The following expenses are covered through the Jr. Ambassador Program:
+The following expenses are covered through the Junior Ambassador Program: